janericlenssen/deepracin/README.md

 <li> OpenCL 1.1
 <li> Glib 2.0
 </ul>
-For the C part of the VGG example, OpenCV is used to load test images.
+For the C part of the examples, OpenCV is required to load test images.

 Dependencies of the Python interface:
 <ul>